-The nakshatras are small constellations of stars that the moon travels through as it orbits Earth.
-In English, nakshatras are known as “lunar mansions.”
-Swati is the 15th of 27 nakshatras.
+The nakshatras (lunar mansions in English) are small constellations of stars that the moon travels through as it orbits Earth.
+Swati Nakshatra is the 15th of 27 nakshatras.
 If you were born when the moon was between 6:40-20:00 degrees Libra, then this guide is for you.
-You’ll learn all about your strengths, weaknesses, compatibility, ideal careers, and more.
+You’ll learn all about your characteristics, strengths, weaknesses, compatibility, ideal careers, and more.

 Nakshatras are an important feature of Vedic Astrology.
 Every nakshatra has its own set of fixed attributes.
 This includes planetary ruler, nakshatra group, zodiac sign, deity, symbol, and power.
 The features of Swati are below: